pure-data/pdfontloader/README.md

 The version of Tcl this is compiled against should match the version that is used by the Pd gui.
 The easiest method is to point this Makefile to use the Tcl included with the Pd Windows release or unpack the pdprototype.tgz in the `msw` folder from the Pd source Git repo.

-The result should be a pdloader.dll extension that can be opened in Tcl.
+The result should be a `pdfontloader.dll` extension that can be opened in Tcl.
 There is currently one command:

-    pdloader::loadfont FILENAME
+    pdfontloader::load FILENAME

 It is intended to be used within the Pd GUI in order to load a local font via:

     catch {
-        load pdloader.dll
+        load pdfontloader.dll
-        pdloader::loadfont ../font/DejaVuSansMono.ttf
+        pdfontloader::load ../font/DejaVuSansMono.ttf
     }

-This should add the following font family name to the list of available fonts returned by `[font families]`: "DejaVu Sans Mono."
+The command above should add the following font family name to the list of available fonts returned by `[font families]`: "DejaVu Sans Mono."

 References: